tachiyomiorg/website/src/help/guides/tracking.md

 - Tracking is two-way, and local chapters will be marked as read.
 - You must read the last page of a chapter to mark the chapter as read and track it.
 - If you mark a chapter as read manually, tracker will not be updated right away.
 You can update the tracker status on server side by opening the tracker sheet.
 - You can configure Tachiyomi to automatically track manga when adding to the library.
-Goto More → Settings → Tracking → Track silently when adding manga to library
+Goto More → Settings → Tracking → Track silently when adding manga to the library

 ## How do I login into trackers? <MaterialIcon icon="sync" />